malcolmrodgers/p6-route/README.md

 ...
 ```
 In other words:
-- The first consists of the number of vertices and edges respectively, space separated.
+- The first line consists of the number of vertices and edges respectively, space separated.
 - The next `num_vertices` lines describe one vertex/node per line, giving its name/label, then its latitude, then its longitude, all space separated.
 - The next `num_edges` lines describe one edge per line, giving the index of its first endpoint and then the index of its second endpoint, space separated.
 These indices refer to the order in which the vertices/nodes appear in this file (0-indexed).
 For example, `0 1` would mean there is an edge between the first and second vertices listed above in the file.
 - There may or may not be an edge label/name after the indices for each edge; `simple.graph` and `durham.graph` do not include these labels, but `usa.graph` does, so you will need to be able to handle both cases.